JaniKibichi/dockerized-ussd-mfi/README.md

  `http://<your ip address>:6500/microfinanceUSSD.php`

 - Finally, this application works with a connection to a MYSQL database.

-Create a database with a name, username and password of your choice.
-Also create a session_levels table and a users table.
-These details are configured in the dbConnector.php and this is required in the main application script microfinanceUSSD.php.
+## The Database
+#### This is a service on docker-compose

 mysql> describe microfinance;